daniel-buchanan/decaf-orm/src/extensions/decaf.logging.serilog/README.md

-# decaf.logging.serilog
+# decaf-orm.logging.serilog
 This package provides additional logging support for Serilog if that is your logger of choice.

 The main way that this package is intended to be used is to provide a **Serilog** implementation for the `ILoggerProxy` interface.
-This is used to provide logging services to *pdq* itself.
+This is used to provide logging services to *decaf* itself.

 To use, simply add:
 ```csharp
 .UseSerilog()
 ```
-To the *pdq* options builder.
+To the *decaf* options builder.
 A full example is included below.

 ```csharp
 services.AddDecaf(o =>